NaturaLog-space/EasyNuclear/README.md

 - Lithium turns into helium and tritium
 - Cobalt turns into cobalt 60

+## Cost of Tritium
+- $30000 estimated price per gram
+- $1/kg Cost of Lithium Scrap
+- Cheap and easy with a neutron source such as nuclear reactors

 ## Replenishing the Expiring Tritium in the Nuclear Warheads
 - Nuclear warheads with Tritium needs to be replaced after few half lives of Tritium.